 If you enjoyed Bedwell Harbour, an option play here would be to travel north to Galiano Island and spend a night in rustic Montague Harbour.
 If you skip this stop, your day seven destination is Telegraph Harbour, on the west side of Thetis and Kuper Islands.
 We used our dingy to cross the channel to the local pub for dinner.
-Telegraph is known for good fishing, whale watching and if you have time, the Interpretive Centre.
+Telegraph is known for good fishing and whale watching.

 Day eight begins your return to mainland B.C.
 We cruised north through the Gabriola Passage and once in open water, followed a north, northeast heading towards the town of Gibsons, on the Sunshine Coast.
 Care is required through the tidal depths of Shoal Channel, but once through, Gibsons is on your immediate left.
 Chose one of the two marinas and enjoy a host of activities for the balance of the day that include a large public art gallery, a marine education centre and whale watching.